 She also recommends pairing deep breathing with a physical movement, like holding a yoga pose.

-Use simple exercises to give children a memorable action to recall and initiate when they are beginning to feel upset.
+You can also use simple exercises to give children a memorable action to recall and initiate when they are beginning to feel upset.
 Dr. Freedman suggests teaching this exercise in a calm moment for use later:

 Originally published in ParentsCanada magazine, November/December 2015.
+Photo iStockphoto.